 Still, honestly, despite being irreligious, it nevertheless filled me with comfort to hear the hourly bells.

-There seemed to be no problem with people playing music loudly either; on a daily basis we heard drum practise from an apartment across the alley, ’80s pop from another apartment, and someone, somewhere had the good taste to blare out a variety of classical music.
-A man who lived across the courtyard to us sang to himself… loudly and beautifully.
+Fortunately, someone, somewhere had the good taste to blare out a variety of classical music!
+And a gentleman who lived across the courtyard sang opera… loudly and beautifully.
 He was a real joy to hear.

-It took a bit of getting used to – not least because we’d spent the previous nine months living in rural Slovenia, which is exceptionally quiet… to the point that there are regulations regarding how much noise you can make after 10 pm.
+All this aural assault took a bit of getting used to – not least because we’d spent the previous nine months living in rural Slovenia, which is exceptionally quiet.
+To the point that there are regulations regarding how much noise you can make after 10 pm.

 Not so in Pozzuoli; it’s a free-for-all.